the practical kitchen

 And once it's done doing that, the heat from the dough (which is warm from the friction of kneading) will start melting the chips into the dough.
 No thanks!

-So to add the mini chocolate chips you're going to plop the dough on a clean countertop and stretch it out into a big square-ish or oval-ish shape.
+So to add the mini chocolate chips you're going to plop the dough on a clean countertop and stretch it out into a big square-ish or oval-ish shape and then fold the mini chocolate chips into the dough in batches.

 Scatter half the chocolate chips all over the stretched out brioche dough.

-Sprinkle the remaining chocolate chips over the middle of the dough square.
+Sprinkle the remaining chocolate chips in the middle of the dough square.

 From here you can either gather the four corners into the center to seal the chocolate chips inside the ball of dough OR you can roll the dough up into a little log and join the two ends of the log together to form a little ball.